Streamline-TS/bb2gh/README.md

 2. Run the script using Python 3:

     ```bash
-    python3 repo_migration.py
+    python repo_migration.py
     ```

 The script will clone each repository from Bitbucket, create a new repository under the given GitHub organization, and push the repository to GitHub.
 This is done using the `--mirror` option in Git, which ensures that all branches and commits are transferred as-is.

 If an error occurs during the process (for example, due to a failed command), the script will print an error message and prompt the user to either continue with the next repository ('c') or stop the execution ('s').
-Input is immediate and does not require pressing Enter.

 ## Notes